Why I love this Potato leek soup recipe

 Cover pot and bring to boil.
 Cook until potatoes are tender and carrots have softened – about 15 minutes.

 In a separate bowl, whisk remaining brother, flour and cornstarch.
 Stir mixture into soup until combined.

 Cook broth until thickened.
 If needed adjust with salt and pepper.

 - Wisconsin booyah

 - Vegetable beef barley soup

-This creamy potato ham and leek soup is rich, dairy free, and comes together quickly.
-It’s also the perfect way to use up leftover ham.
+This creamy potato ham and leek soup is rich and dairy free.
+It comes together quickly, and it’s the best way to use up leftover ham.

 - 2 cups diced ham

 - 1 medium sweet onion, chopped